-Type of Support Level of Support Age Range Caseload FTE Supplemental (Less Than 80% but More Than 20%) Emotional Support 15 to 16 2 0.3 Locations: Athens High School A Junior/Senior High School Building A building in which General Education programs are operated
+Type of Support Level of Support Age Range Caseload FTE Supplemental (Less Than 80% but More Than 20%) Emotional Support 16 to 18 3 0.3 Locations: Athens High School A Junior/Senior High School Building A building in which General Education programs are operated

-Type of Support Level of Support Age Range Caseload FTE Itinerant Emotional Support 14 to 19 14 0.7 limits.The age varia ents will receive instruction in e ance is addressed with the IEP ogress toward the IEP goals is educational groupings that are within th team and documented in the IEP.
-Sched not impeded. e required age uling minimize s the
+Type of Support Level of Support Age Range Caseload FTE Itinerant Emotional Support 14 to 19 17 0.7 Justification: Students will receive instruction in educational groupings that are within the required age limits.
+The age variance is addressed with the IEP team and documented in the IEP.
+Scheduling minimizes the age overlap and progress toward the IEP goals is not impeded.
 Locations: Athens High School A Junior/Senior High School Building A building in which General Education programs are operated

-Reason for the proposed change: Delete a segment, enter room dimensions, update age range, update caseload, and update FTE.
+Operator: School District PROPOSED PROGRAM INFORMATION

+Type: Class Implementation Date: June 2, 2016